Safety in Italy

 General safety and petty crime in Italy

-Most Italian cities are reasonably safe but for an extra layer of security, get to know the neighbours.
-Italians look after their own and the more people expats know, the more people that will be around to keep an eye out.
+Most Italian cities are reasonably safe, especially as locals tend to get to know their neighbours.
+This affords another dimension of safety as Italians look after their own and the more people expats know, the more people that will be around to keep an eye out.

 When it comes to cities, the most important thing to remember is that there are quartieri (neighbourhoods) that expats should avoid, especially at night.

 It’s easy to get caught up in the romanticism of Italy and forget that poverty and discontent do exist.
-Petty crime is a problem in all Italian cities.
 Tourists and residents alike can fall prey to pickpockets, and for expats, not speaking Italian can make them an obvious target.

-Taxi drivers may try to scam foreigners.
-It’s a fact of life, so it’s a good idea to calculate the taxi fare and have the driver agree to an amount before setting off on a journey.
+Taxi drivers may try to scam foreigners, so it’s a good idea to calculate the taxi fare and have the driver agree to an amount before setting off on a journey

 Organised crime in Italy